grammarly/rocker-compose/README.md

 **In case of loose coupling**, you can benefit from a micro-services approach and do clever updates, affecting only a single container, without touching others.
 See [patterns](#patterns) to know more about best practices.

 # Production use
 Rocker-compose isn't yet battle tested for production.
 However, it's intended to use for deployments, due its idempotent properties.
-The idea is that anything you do on your local machine with rocker-compose, you can do with remote machine by simply adding remote host parameters or having [appropriate ENV](https://docs.docker.com/reference/commandline/cli/#environment-variables).
+The idea is that anything you do with rocker-compose on your local machine, you can do with remote machine by simply adding remote host parameters or having [appropriate ENV](https://docs.docker.com/reference/commandline/cli/#environment-variables).
 Rocker-compose implements docker's native client interface for connection parameterization.

 ```bash
 $ rocker-compose run                              # gathers info about docker server from ENV